CXO Research Insights + Vision© Newsletter; March, 2022: Mega-Supply chain Risks, Defusing the Hype-bomb, CEO Workforce Hiring Reset

 1.3 Longshore/Warehouse (ILWU) Labor Contract Risk

-By June 30, 2022, the International Longshore and Warehouse Union (ILWU) requires a new contract for its West Coast workers.
+By June 30, 2022, the International Longshore and Warehouse Union (ILWU) will require a new contract for its West Coast workers.

 - Validate Chinese seaport shipping orders for scaling up with projected delivery out of West Coast seaports/warehouses before mid-May.

-- Explore/split up critical Chinese shipping to Non-West Coast Ports-NY/NJ, GA, FL, SC, TX
+- Explore/evaluate split up critical Chinese shipping to Non-West Coast Ports-NY/NJ, GA, FL, SC,

 For the rest of 2022, CXOs will be in for a “Wild Ride” to navigate the supply chain waters!